NBISweden/workshop-reproducible-research/pages/containers/containers-7-singularity.md

 * [Uppmax Singularity user guide]( https://www.uppmax.uu.se/support/user-guides/singularity-user-guide/)

+> **Singularity and Apptainer** <br>
+> Singularity has very recently been renamed to *Apptainer*, but we have opted
+> to stick with the original name in the material for now, while the change is
+> still being adopted by the community and various documentation online.

 ### Converting Docker images to Singularity files

 Singularity, unlike Docker, stores images as single files.
 A Singularity